Are you a new Mum? Or soon to be?

 Simply select your chosen package, and click HERE to fill in the contact form or click the button below to have a chat about which package is right for you.

-The Encouragement Package is perfect for the Mum who is seeking some gentle support and tailored information in parenting their new baby.
-This package provides you with twelve hours of in-person support, over two weeks during the postpartum period.
-You will also have support via phone/email.
+The Encouragement Package is designed for Mums who are seeking some gentle support and tailored information in any aspect of parenting their new baby.

 Your total investment for the Guidance Package is $1200

-Custom packages are available – please contact me to discuss your needs.
+Custom packages are available – please contact me to discuss your needs and we can design a package to suit.

 It’s time to invest in You, Mama.